 Whipps Cross Corridor: Linking Lea Bridge Road to Leytonstone

-As well as upgrading the cycle path, we are addressing issues around motor traffic dominance, safety and speeding, introducing safer crossing points, and improving the way the area looks and feels by increasing trees and greenery to make it a more enjoyable place to travel through.
+In 2024 we proposed a range of improvements to address issues and concerns around motor traffic dominance, safety and speeding.
+These included reducing the width of the road and increasing the amount of space for walking and cycling, introducing new and safer crossing points, and improving the way the area looks and feels by increasing trees and greenery to make it a more enjoyable place to travel through.

 Proposals